TITANMQ/url-shortener/README.md

 ## Prerequisites
 - Go lang installed to run the application
-- Code editor is prefered
+- Code editor is preferred
 - An API client to send API requests (I use Postman)

 ## Installation